snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes

 - 1.6.2
-  - Fixed SAWarning when registering functions with existing name
+  - Fixed SAWarning when registering functions with existing name in default namespace

 - v1.6.1(July 9, 2024)